JeremyGuo/RealCUGAN-TensorRT/README.md

 * After code optimization: 4.0 FPS
 * With TensorRT implementation and optimizations: 9.8 FPS Through our optimizations, the inference speed of RealCUGAN has improved to approximately 280%.

+Our CLI tool, `sr_tool.py`, is capable of 8.9FPS when generating super resolution for 1080P video

 ## Environment Setup